laminlabs/lamin-blog/docs/methyldata.md

 linkedin: TBD
 ---

 DNA methylation patterns vary with age, disease, and tissue type, which makes them useful for both diagnostics and biological age prediction.
-[MethylGPT](https://github.com/albert-ying/MethylGPT) (Ying, Song, Cui et al., bioRxiv 2024) is a transformer-based foundation model trained on over 150,000 human methylation profiles.
+[MethylGPT](https://github.com/albert-ying/MethylGPT)[^ying24] is a transformer-based foundation model trained on over 150,000 human methylation profiles.
 We built the extensible `methyldata` [database](https://lamin.ai/laminlabs/methyldata) that curates the MethylGPT training data with consistent metadata, making it easy to query, subset, and feed into downstream ML workflows.

 ## Why methylation data needs structure